YarnSpinnerTool/Docs-1.0/docs/unity/working-with-commands.md

     public void Awake() {

-        // Create a new command called 'camera_look', which looks at a target. dialogueRunner.AddCommandHandler(
+        // Create a new command called 'camera_look', which looks
-            "camera_look",     // the name of the command CameraLookAtTarget // the method to run
+        // at a target.
+        dialogueRunner.AddCommandHandler(
+            "camera_look",
+            (GameObject target) => {
+                // Make the main camera look at this target Camera.main.transform.LookAt(target.transform);

+                // The dialogue runner will continue immediately
+                // after returning from this method
+            }
         );
-    }

-    // The method that gets called when '<<camera_look>>' is run. private void CameraLookAtTarget(string[] parameters) {

-        // Take the first parameter, and use it to find the object string targetName = parameters[0];
-        GameObject target = GameObject.Find(targetName);

-        // Log an error if we can't find it if (target == null) {
-            Debug.LogError($"Cannot make camera look at {targetName}:" + "cannot find target");
-            return;
-        }

-        // Make the main camera look at this target Camera.main.transform.LookAt(target.transform);
     }
 }
 ```